NLCLC-CM/av-manual/src/sunday.md

 3. Check that we are sending packets to YouTube by checking stream status on YouTube
 4. Send the new stream link in Whatsapp
 5. Redo the Zoom procedure

+## No video from 3rd frontal camera

+1. Check that the frontal camera is powered
+2. Press the `sync` button on the HDMI/ethernet bridge
+3. Press the `sync` button on the ethernet/HDMI bridge